Xliff/p6-WebkitGTK/README.md

 Here are the installation instructions for those of you wanting to experiment:

-- First, create a working directory for all of the repositories
-- Next, check out my forthcoming Pango module:
+- First, check out and build my forthcoming Pango module:

 ```
 $ git clone https://github.com/Xliff/p6-Pango.git
+$ ./build.sh
 ```

-- Then checkout p6-GtkPlus
+- Then checkout and build p6-GtkPlus (will take a _long_ time, so be patient)

 ```
 $ git clone https://github.com/Xliff/p6-GtkPlus.git
+$ ./build.sh
 ```

-- And finally, checkout WebkitGTK
+- And finally, checkout and build WebkitGTK

 ```
 $ git clone https://github.com/Xliff/p6-WebkitGTK.git